puritys/nodejs-phplike/README.md

 <h1>Node.js - phplike</h1>

-This project's purpose is to  porting some useful php function to node.js
+This project's purpose is to  implement some useful php function to node.js

 Support synchronous exec to prevent node.js too many callback function, it will make the code easier to maintain.